Long County, Georgia

 As of the 2020 census, the population was 16,168.
-With a per-capita income of $22,599, Long County is #10 on the list of lowest-income counties in the United States.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 404 sqmi, of which 400 sqmi is land and 3.5 sqmi (0.9%) is water.

 The majority of Long County, roughly centered on Ludowici, is located in the Altamaha River sub-basin of the basin by the same name.
 The county's northeastern portion, east of Glennville and northwest of Walthourville, is located in the Canoochee River sub-basin of the Ogeechee River basin.
 Long County's southeastern portion is located in the Ogeechee Coastal sub-basin of the larger Ogeechee basin.